pratikrelekar/NielsenDSRS/README.md

 ## Overview:

-**Nielsen Retail Reader** is a special-purpose library and it's main purpose is to facilitate ease of processing of Nielsen Retail Scanner data of Kilt’s Center’s Nielsen IQ data used for Academic research only.
-The striking feature of this library is Dask which acts as an underlying framework that uniquely empowers the user to read Nielsen data with limited on device resources (by processing larger-than-memory data in chunks and distributed fashion).
+**NielsenIQ Retail Reader** is a special-purpose library and it's main purpose is to facilitate ease of processing of NielsenIQ Retail Scanner data of Kilt’s Center’s Nielsen IQ data used for Academic research only.
+The striking feature of this library is Dask which acts as an underlying framework that uniquely empowers the user to read NielsenIQ data with limited on device resources (by processing larger-than-memory data in chunks and distributed fashion).
 It understands the Kilts/Nielsen directory structure.

 ## Data:
 Information about the Retail Scanner data can be found here: [**Kilts Center for Marketing**](https://www.chicagobooth.edu/research/kilts/research-data/nielseniq)

 ## IMPORTANT:

-### Access to Nielsen Retail Data:
+### Access to NielsenIQ Retail Data:

-Please note that Nielsen Retail data is proprietary and access is restricted to individuals whose institutions have an existing subscription or agreement with Nielsen.
-If you intend to use this library for accessing and analyzing Nielsen data, you must first ensure that you are authorized to do so by your institution.
+Please note that NielsenIQ Retail data is proprietary and access is restricted to individuals whose institutions have an existing subscription or agreement with NielsenIQ.
+If you intend to use this library for accessing and analyzing NielsenIQ data, you must first ensure that you are authorized to do so by your institution.
 Unauthorized access or use of this data may violate terms of use and could have legal implications.
 Nielsen dataset should strictly follow standard naming convention as per laid out by Nielsen and Kilts Center of Marketing and under no circumstances the naming convention should be changed.

-**NielsenRetail** processes Retail Scanner Data.
+**NielsenIQRetail** processes Retail Scanner Data.

 ## Table of Contents